Surprising Facts About North America for Kids

-- Canada contributes to the mining, services, and manufacturing sector, while Mexico has both outdated and modern agricultural and industrial facilities available.
+- Canada contributes to the mining, services, and manufacturing sectors, while Mexico has both outdated and modern agricultural and industrial facilities available.

 - The US is home to 8 out of the 10 metropolitan regions globally, including New York and Chicago.

 - The famous natural landmarks include Niagara Falls, Redwood National Park, Grand Canyon, Mauna Kea, Pitons, and Pico de Orizaba.
-Some man-made landmarks are the Golden Gate Bridge, Statue of Liberty, Chichen Itza, Empire State Building, Capitol Building, and the Mall.
+Some man-made landmarks are the Golden Gate Bridge, the Statue of Liberty, Chichen Itza, the Empire State Building, the Capitol Building, and the Mall.

 - Some major cities of this continent are Mexico City, New York, Los Angeles, Chicago, Toronto, Houston, Ecatepec de Morelos, Montreal, Philadelphia, and Guadalajara.

-- The longest river of North America is the Missouri River.
+- The longest river in North America is the Missouri River.

 - The Largest Lake on the continent is Lake Superior, while Lake Huron is the second largest.

-- The best city to live within North America is Vancouver, Canada.
+- The best city to live in North America is Vancouver, Canada.
 It is because the city has a top-rated medical facility, rich cultural diversity, and 200 parks.

 North American Language, Religion, and Food

-With such huge demography, different kinds of people, their cultures, it is natural that the continent houses a multitude of languages, religions, and food.
-Here’s some insight to the same:
+With such a huge demography, different kinds of people, and their cultures, it is natural that the continent houses a multitude of languages, religions, and food.
+Here’s some insight into the same:

 - The most widely spoken language in the continent is English.